FreeDSx/LDAP/docs/Server/Access-Control.md

 - Operations that match no rule are denied.
 - Attribute writes that match no rule are denied.
 - Attribute reads that match no rule are allowed, so a search still returns attributes you wrote no rule for.
+- Filter rules that match no rule are allowed, so any attribute may be named in a filter unless one denies it.
 - Controls and extended operations that match no rule are denied, so privileged controls are off unless granted.
 - Relocations that match no rule are denied.
 Moving an entry between containers needs a grant.